moovatom/moovatom-api-ruby-library/README.md

 ## Media Search

-The `media_search()` action method allows you to query the videos you've uploaded to and encoded on Moovatom's servers using search terms entered into the `@search_terms` instance variable.
+The `media_search()` action method allows you to query the videos you've uploaded to and encoded on Moovatom's servers using search terms entered into the `@search_term` instance variable.
 A media_search request will POST the __username__, __userkey__ and __search_term__ instance variables from your MoovEngine object.
 The body of the Moovatom response will be similar to a details request:

 ```ruby
 me = MoovAtom::MoovEngine.new(username: 'USERNAME') do |me|